-Strengthen your enthusiasm for location so that the employer knows that you are still interested.
+Strengthen your enthusiasm for a location so that the employer knows that you are still interested.
 You can ask about the progress of the interview.
 Keep follow-up email briefly.
-If you do not hear back, try sending another follow up after a week.
+If you do not hear back, try sending another follow-up after a week.

 Dear Mr. Thompson,

 Phone interviews (also known as “phone screens”) are often your first interviews with employers.
-It is an answer to- how to write a follow up email after phone interview.
+It is an answer to how to write a follow-up email after a phone interview.